CarexNigra/event-collector/README.md

 * `consumer` defindes Kafka consumer config.
 See the [reference](https://docs.confluent.io/platform/current/installation/configuration/consumer-configs.html)
 * `minio` defines config for MinIO object storage except for credentials.

+Several environment variables need to be added (for being used in `docker-compose.yml`):
-Credentials for MinIO as well as `kafka_topic` matching the topic in `dev.toml` should be added to environment variables as follows:
+* Credentials for MinIO
+* `kafka_topic` matching the topic in `dev.toml`
+* `log_level` which defines what exactly will be logged.
+If you add `DEBUG`, DEBUG, INFO, WARNING and ERROR logging will be performed.
+If you add `INFO` - INFO, WARNING and ERROR only.
+If you add nothing, logging will cover just WARNING and ERROR.

+It can be done as follows:
-1. Open your .zshrc file in terminal: `nano ~/.zshrc`
+1. Open your .zshrc file (or other relevant shell configuration file) in terminal: `nano ~/.zshrc`
-2. Add MinIO credentials:
+2. Add MinIO credentials, kafka topic:
 ```
 export MINIO_ACCESS_KEY="minio_user"
 export MINIO_SECRET_KEY="minio_password"
 export KAFKA_TOPIC="event-messages"
+export LOG_LEVEL="INFO"
 ```
 3. Save and exit: If you're using nano, press CTRL + X, then Y to confirm, and press Enter to save.
 4. Apply the changes by sourcing the file or restarting your terminal `source ~/.zshrc`